Skip to Content

 • 2.00 Credits

 Students will be required to complete a 300-hour engineering project (over two semesters) in a team environment.
 Project management and problem solving techniques will be emphasized.
 Topics to include goal setting, developing milestone charts, writing contracts, conducting research, project design and construction, testing and analysis, project documentation, and design review presentations.
-Before seeking departmental approval, students should be currently enrolled in ECE 3090 and should have taken at least four 3000-level core ECE courses, MATH 3410, and either ENGL 3100 or PS 3250.
+Before seeking departmental approval, students should be currently enrolled in ECE 3090 and should have taken at least four 3000-level core ECE courses and either MATH 3410 or ECE 3430.
 Exceptions to this rule are made only if a student's graduation would otherwise be delayed.

 • 2.00 Credits